hydephp/develop/docs/advanced-customization.md

 ```

 ### Setting an absolute path 💔
 If you want to store the output website outside your project with an absolute path you may do so at your own risk using a service provider.
-This is not supported or reccomended as it may cause unintentional file deletions.
+This is not supported or recommended as it may cause unintentional file deletions.

 ```php
 // filepath Boot method of a service provider